 Sixth graders may participate in Band or Orchestra.
 Both of these classes will be scheduled for one day a week after school.
 A small group lesson will be offered to Band and Orchestra students during the school day, once a week

 Seventh grade students will take five core subjects and two Academic Connection classes.
 These classes include:

-English: two semesters/year Science: two semesters/year Social studies: two semesters/year Health: one semester/year
+English: two semesters/year Science: two semesters/year

-Mathematics: two semesters/year
+Social Studies: two semesters/year Mathematics: two semesters/year

 Contemporary Communication: one semester/year